 Kratom comes from the leaves of Mitragyna Speciosa.
 The plant is an evergreen native to the countries of Southeast Asia.
-People throughout these regions reportedly began using kratom thousands of years ago.
+People throughout these regions reportedly began growing kratom thousands of years ago.
 Western civilization learned about Kratom in 1930 when discussions of the plant appeared in the Cambridge Journal of Asiatic Society.
+Cool Stuff!

 The plant drew attention due to the way many Asians incorporated the plant into their lives, and the benefits people claimed they experienced.
 Western users initially used kratom to reduce the harm experienced by opiate users.
 Nearly 100 years later, kratom is still a relatively mysterious plant.
 Here are four reasons it is worth the effort to learn more about the product.

 1. Benefits Experienced